Lenart12/RFmon/README.md

         sudo apt install inotify-tools
         ```

-    -  To enable and run the service create a symbolic link for the `zaremon-watch.service` to the `/etc/systemd/system` directory.
+    -  To enable and run the service create a symbolic link for the `rfmon-watch.service` to the `/etc/systemd/system` directory.
 This ensures that the watch service can be managed by systemd.
 Use the following commands:
         ```sh
-        # Make sure to fix the /path/to/zaremon/watch.sh script inside the service config
+        # Make sure to fix the /path/to/RFmon/watch.sh script inside the service config
-        sudo ln -s /path/to/Zaremon/zaremon-watch.service /etc/systemd/system/zaremon-watch.service
+        sudo ln -s /path/to/RFmon/rfmon-watch.service /etc/systemd/system/rfmon-watch.service
         sudo systemctl daemon-reload
-        sudo systemctl enable zaremon-watch.service
+        sudo systemctl enable rfmon-watch.service
-        sudo systemctl start zaremon-watch.service
+        sudo systemctl start rfmon-watch.service
         ```

 8. **(Optional) Configure notifications**: